Sons' of HooD

 Pete Winwood - Solo -

 Pete went to work on his second solo project, firstly working with old college friend John Sambrook at studio 2 Ingestre Hall.

 There Pete recorded Lighting Fires with John's trustful sound engineering and production skills, Pete and John produced a progressive acoustic delight adding piano and strings to really orchestrate the arrangements and song.

 Following this Pete gained interest from Gavin Monaghan and Gaz Rogers at Magic Garden Studios and Pete commissioned Gavin to lead on the master mix of Lighting Fires to fantastic results, really bringing out the song's arrangements and tailoring the mix into a gentle aura, plucking the sensations.

 Pete continued work at Magic Garden studios and recorded Flames in June and Wild Horses of London with Gavin and Gaz, creating an explosive and progressive Indie Pop song with full backing and volume.

-The master mix and final touches of Wild Horses of London was brought together by Steve Williams at Chapel Studios adding a full and polished sound.
+The master mix and final touches of Wild Horses of London were brought together by Steve Williams at Chapel Studios adding a full and polished sound.

-Alongside Pete’s Solo Career, he has performed live and has features on BBC Devon, Totnes Radio and Rivera FM and had radio play on BBC 6 Music and Demon FM (Leicester).
+Alongside Pete’s Solo Career, he has performed live and has featured on BBC Devon, Totnes Radio, and Rivera FM and had radio play on BBC 6 Music and Demon FM (Leicester).